You want smart political talk without the meltdowns?

 What is that about?

-Look, I could bring up a lot of their extreme comments.
+Look, I can bring up a lot of their extreme comments.

-It's not you and I both know we've seen enough video of Congresswoman Taleb uh being questioned over and over and over again and her not being willing to do it.
+You and I both know we've seen enough video of Congresswoman Tlaib being questioned over and over and over again and her not being willing to do it.

-Look, the main thing is we we've got a lot of serious issues here today.
+Look, the main thing is we've got a lot of serious issues here today.

-Uh for example, he's now planning to veto a package put forward by House Republicans to simply to provide aid to Israel, and they want to pay as they go.
+For example, he's now planning to veto a package put forward by House Republicans simply to provide aid to Israel.

-Uh and you know, so but none of that matters to me.
+And, you know, so, but none of that matters to me.

-As long as the House fulfills their job and they stay focused on the things that they pledge, which is to secure our borders to bring law in order and safety and security to our towns and cities, as long as they move forward with uh an energy bill that that recognizes that we can be energy independent and energy dominant, which would also help us get out of the debt that they've accumulated over these many years.
+As long as the House fulfills their job and they stay focused on the things that they pledge, which is to secure our borders, to bring law and order and safety and security to our towns and cities, as long as they move forward with an energy bill that recognizes that we can be energy independent and energy dominant, which would also help us get out of the debt that they've accumulated over these many years.

-We can be an oil-rich late nation like other people.
+We can be an oil-rich nation like other people.

-Uh, but Joe's too stupid to do that, and he's too married to his climate Alarmist religious cult members to ever do it.
+But Joe's too stupid to do that, and he's too married to his climate alarmist religious cult members to ever do it.

-So we're gonna have to wait and see what happens.
+So we're going to have to wait and see what happens.

 That's a bad idea.

-Um, but I'll tell you the most shocking thing, and and we're gonna get into great detail with this.
+But I'll tell you, the most shocking thing, and we're going to get into great detail with this.

-We have the chairman of the House Committee on Homeland Security is going to join us later in the program, uh, Mark Green is is gonna be with us.
+We have the chairman of the House Committee on Homeland Security is going to join us later in the program.

-But I will tell you if you go back to the the words of Christopher Ray this week warning us about Hamas and and how dangerous things are here in America, and then you juxtapose that with all of the numbers that I have been given out, and that means all the people now showing up at our border, six hundred and fifty-nine from Iran.
+But I will tell you, if you go back to the words of Christopher Wray this week warning us about Hamas and how dangerous things are here in America, and then you juxtapose that with all of the numbers that I have been given out, and that means all the people now showing up at our border, 659 from Iran.

 By the way, why are Iranians making that trek to our southern border?

-Uh, what about the twenty plus thousand appointments made by Russian nationals that are entering our country?
+What about the 20 plus thousand appointments made by Russian nationals that are entering our country?

-You know, what about the the thousands of Chinese nationals that are entering our southern border?
+You know, what about the thousands of Chinese nationals that are entering our southern border?

-Is anybody wonder when we look at our top geopolitical foes, if I'm right that Iran and Russia and China represent this new axis of evil?
+Does anybody wonder when we look at our top geopolitical foes, if I'm right, that Iran and Russia and China represent this new axis of evil?

 Why are they at our southern border?